Former PhD student

 Gates Cambridge Scholar

 Alex completed his medical degree at the University of Western Australia in 2013, before working for two years as a junior doctor at Sir Charles Gairdner Hospital and Albany Health Campus, both in Western Australia.
 Alex’s interest in medical research developed during an Honours year (supervised by Professor Jane Pillow) investigating neonatal cardio-respiratory physiology as a medical student.
 He joined the Critical Care Group in October 2015 after successfully attaining a Gates Cambridge Scholarship.
-Alex is supervised by Professors David Menon and Edwin Chilvers, assisted by Dr Andrew Conway-Morris.
-After completing his PhD, Alex intends to pursue training in anaesthesia and intensive care medicine.
+Alex successfully completed his PhD in 2018 and returned to Australia to pursue training in anaesthesia and intensive care medicine.

-During his PhD, Alex is investigating the role of complement component C5a in driving neutrophil dysfunction in human critical illness.
-Alex is using a variety of techniques to address this question, including confocal microscopy, flow cytometry and proteomics/phosphoproteomics.
+Alex investigated the role of complement component C5a in driving neutrophil dysfunction in human critical illness, using a variety of techniques, including confocal microscopy, flow cytometry, and phosphoproteomics.

 Keywords: neutophils, sepsis, nosocomial infection, C5a, complement